-Welcome to Dotnia, a small land rendered completely in 2D and protected by six orbs and six sages.
-Once upon a time, a long time ago, a Dark King called Onyx captured the sages and stole the orbs.
-Monsters invaded Dotnia and the land fell into chaos until a young hero arrived to rescue the land with his sacred sword.
+Welcome to Dotnia, a small land rendered completely in 2D and protected by six orbs and six sage Once upon a time, a long time ago, a Dark King called Onyx captured the sages and stole the orb Monsters invaded Dotnia and the land fell into chaos until a young hero arrived to rescue the land with his sacred sword.
 The hero challenged Onyx and sealed the Dark King inside a Dark Orb.
 His praises were sung and his legend passed down from generation to generation, making Dotnia a bustling tourist attraction.

 Over the years, the hero’s tale faded into myth and the number of Dotnia’s visitors began to dwindle.
 The land lost its tourist appeal and the king of Dotnia launched an investigation to see how to bring visitors back.
 The results of his investigation revealed that nobody was interested in 2D anymore.
 Dotnia’s king decided to bring the land into the new 3D age, and the 2D land was given a dramatic 3D look.
 Dotnia regained its liveliness once again, only to confront another crisis: The Dark Orb was stolen.
 Once again, evil creatures began roaming the lands and people began to pray for the emergence of a young hero like the one who had come before.

-Released on May 11, 3D Dot Game Heroes introduces you into the midst of Dotnia’s recent chaos.
-You are the new, young hero and it is your quest to find and reclaim the six orbs and restore peace to the land.
+Released on May 11, 3D Dot Game Heroes introduces you into the midst of Dotnia’s recent chao You are the new, young hero and it is your quest to find and reclaim the six orbs and restore peace to the land.

 Flashback to the Past

 3D Dot Game Heroes reintroduces a whole host of past gaming conventions while infusing them with a new look and feel.
 A mix of action, adventure and RPG, 3D Dot Game Heroes presents a throwback to the industry’s golden 8-bit gaming era.
-It offers a throwback so complete that 3D Dot Game Heroes is basically a modern version of The Legend of Zelda; players must recover artefacts from temples, battle enemies with simple sword and shield combinations, and speak to others through Nintendo-esque text squares.
-Players will even acquire a fairy companion early in the game’s course, which will hover comfortingly beside the hero throughout his trials.
+It offers a throwback so complete that 3D Dot Game Heroes is basically a modern version of The Legend of Zelda; players must recover artefacts from temples, battle enemies with simple sword and shield combinations, and speak to others through Nintendo-esque text square Players will even acquire a fairy companion early in the game’s course, which will hover comfortingly beside the hero throughout his trial

 3D Dot Game Heroes’ connection to the 80s gaming past, and Zelda in particular, is arguably its most defining characteristic.
 Of course, the game does not rest on imitation alone.
 Luckily, the game is infused with a few more recent gaming conventions as well.